The Cosmic Matter/Energy Cycle

 Deuterons (H2) are made first from collective g-rise pressure which allows one electron (b-) with its negative charge shell to flip over two protons (b+,b+) each with its own positive charge shell, thereby making a deuteron (ab) with one positive charge shell.
 See Figure 4.3.

-One of the proton charge shells topologically “zips” with the electron charge shell to make the 0.000833 spin movement/energy part of the neucleonic plasm matter.
+One of the proton charge shells topologically “zips” and links with the electron charge shell to make the 0.000833 spin movement/energy part of the neucleonic plasm matter.
 The 0.000833 rise movement/energy part of the neucleonic plasm matter comes from the mass of the other proton, which has become a captive, with its positive charge shell now over the deuteron cell’s neucleonic membrane surface.
 It is hypothesized that all mass reductions of a nuclide come from the captive protons of the neucleon cell.
 In principle, the neutrons of all nuclides must topologically remain equal to one neu number.

 The helion (abb) to the triton (ab+a) made by electron capture is considered the necessary intermediate process that allows the elements that need neutrons in the cell cluster to be synthesized, e.g., berylium-9 (4ab+a).